 If you’re considering either the Discover it Cash Back or Discover it Student Cash Back, you’ll need to know which categories provide higher cash back rewards.
 This guide explains Discover’s rotating categories so far for 2023, along with how you can best utilize its cash back calendar.

-Discover’s 2020 cash back bonus calendar
+Discover’s 5% cash back calendar for 2023

 How to activate Discover categories

 You won’t earn your 5 percent cash back bonuses with the Discover it Cash Back card or Discover it Student Cash Back unless you activate this bonus feature on your card each quarter.
 Fortunately, you can easily activate your bonus categories on your credit card’s online account page.

 If you’re unsure whether you’ve activated your quarterly bonus categories, you can also check by using the Discover website.
 On the cash back calendar page, you can click on “Log In to Activate.”

 In the first quarter of 2023 — January through March — you can earn 5 percent back at grocery stores, drug stores and on select streaming services, on up to $1,500 for the quarter after activation, then 1 percent.
 Consider the following tips to get the most out of these bonus categories: